AvaneeshYajurvedi/AvaneeshYajurvedi/README.md

 ## About

-I'm a first-year engineering student focused on offensive security — specifically vulnerability research, web application exploitation, and network security.
-My work sits at the intersection of hands-on attack technique development and structured research methodology.

-I approach security from first principles: understand the underlying system deeply before attempting to break it.
-My interest is less in tooling and more in understanding *why* vulnerabilities exist architecturally — and documenting that reasoning in reproducible writeups.

-I'm currently building toward independent vulnerability research, responsible disclosure, and collaborative security research opportunities.
-Everything I do now is oriented around developing strong technical foundations and contributing to meaningful security work.
+I'm an engineering student focused on game development, working across Unreal Engine (C++) and Unity (C#).
+My interest is in systems that feel good to control — movement, physics, and interaction — and in understanding *why* a mechanic feels right before polishing it.

+Right now I'm building toward becoming a professional game developer, with 3D asset work in Blender alongside the programming side.
+Everything I'm doing is aimed at strong technical foundations first, and eventually a studio of my own.

 ---